 Primary Search – Primary Search®, designed specifically for elementary school students contains full text for more than 80 popular elementary school magazines.
 All full-text articles are assigned a reading level indicator (Lexiles).
 Additionally, Primary Search includes the Encyclopedia of Animals™, and features Funk & Wagnalls New World Encyclopedia, providing students with easy-to-read encyclopedic entries written specifically for kids.
 The database also provides the American Heritage® Children’s Dictionary, 3rd Edition from Houghton Mifflin and thousands of relevant photos, maps and flags.

 Read It! is designed for middle and high school students and adults who have a basic foundation in English grammar and reading but need adapted reading material for a variety of subjects.
 It offers resources to help build background knowledge, conduct research and improve study skills.

 Read It!
 Content Includes:

 • “Read Out Loud” text-to-speech tool that enables students to highlight and listen to text

 • Lexile Measures to indicate a text’s level of reading difficulty

 Virtual field trips have become a great alternative for parents who want to show their children the world.
 These are fun and wonderful websites that will show you cities and world wonders, famous landmarks, beautiful works of art, historic marvels, science adventures and so much more, helping your child to become a global citizen from your living room.

 Starfall – The teacher-guided and child-directed nature of our curriculum products ensures English language learners and struggling readers learn alongside their peers.

-a resource of virtual road trips from home
+A full resource of virtual road trips from home for children